boscoh/tohaml/readme.md

 There are a few different varieties of HAML. `tohaml` targets the variety used by the python-based [HamlPy compiler](https://github.com/jessemiller/HamlPy).

-In particular, CSS and Javascript are preserved in indented blocks using the `:css` and `:javascript` tags.
+In particular, `<style>` elements are preserved in indented blocks using the `:css` filter.
 As well, tag attributes are stored in the `{}` notation of Python dictionaries.

 Unicode characters are automatically escaped into HTML entities.